brutella/hkcam/README.md

 - replace `<ssid>` with the name of your WiFi, and `<password>` with the WiFi password.

 4. insert the sd card into your Raspberry Pi and power it up.
+(After a reboot it may take up to several minutes until the camera is accessible via HomeKit – see [issue #136](https://github.com/brutella/hc/issues/136).)

+5. open any HomeKit app and add the camera to HomeKit (pin for initial setup is `001 02 003`)

 #### Manual Configuration